Monmouthshire and South Wales Coal Owners' Association: World War I

 During World War I (1914–18) the Admiralty requisitioned coal throughout the war at the price that it chose.

-Coal for domestic use was regulated from July 1915 by the Coal Prices Limitation Act.
+Coal for domestic use was regulated from July 1915 by the Price of Coal (Limitation) Act 1915 (5 & 6 Geo.
+5. c.
+75).
 During labour negotiations in 1916, the owners found themselves forced to retreat from selling prices as the key factor in setting wages towards one in which profit became the main consideration.